biospatial Compliance

 6. Mobile devices must be encrypted.

-7. Mobile devices may only use biospatial resources as defined elsewhere in these policies.
+7. Mobile devices may use biospatial resources only as defined elsewhere in these policies.

 8. The biospatial work force member agrees to demonstrate that the device is configured in accordance to these policies on demand.